 In response, the 1st and 2nd Respondents lodged a Memorandum of Response dated 30th November 2020 and filed on 2nd December 2020 together with an Affidavit in Support of the 1st and 2nd Respondents' Memorandum of Response, sworn on 30th November 2020 and filed on 2nd December 2020 through Addraya Dena Advocate.
-The 6th Interested Party addressed a letter dated 4th December 2020 to the Board Secretary and filed on 7th December 2020 while the 3rd Interested Party addressed a letter dated 4th December 2020 and filed on 7th December 2020 and filed on 7th December 2020.
+The 6th Interested Party addressed a letter dated 4th December 2020 to the Board Secretary and filed on 7th December 2020 while the 3rd Interested Party addressed a letter dated 4th December 2020.